 Assistance to children of military families, as defined in the Compact, shall include but not be limited to

 - A. Enrollment and eligibility;

-- B. Educational records;
+- Β. Educational records;

-- c.
-Placement;
+- Placement; C.

 - D. Attendance; and

-- E. Graduation.
+- Graduation.
+E.

 The Superintendent shall develop procedures to assist students who are children of military families and to remove barriers to educational success.

 STUDENT ASSIGNMENT